greygizmo/cust_seg/docs/README.md

 # System Documentation

-This directory contains comprehensive Mermaid diagrams documenting the entire ICP Scoring System for GoEngineer.
+This directory contains Mermaid diagrams and reference docs for the ICP Scoring and Neighbors pipeline.

 ##  Documentation Overview

-The documentation is organized into **9 detailed Mermaid diagrams** covering all aspects of the system:
+The documentation is organized into Mermaid diagrams and topical guides:

 ###  System Architecture (3 charts)
 - **01-overall-architecture.md**: Complete system overview and data flow